SashaPatsel/coding-drills/w9-d3/02-tree-builder-pt.2/README.md

 In sum the order of our search would be alphabetical in this case: [a,b,c,d,e,f,g,h]

-`Build a search tree with the following properties`
+`Add a breadth-first search function to your tree contructor`

-The constructor will have the following properties:

-- root: a variable initialized to null.
 - breadth: a function which conducts a breadth-first search on a given instance of the tree constructor. breadth should take a function as an argument.
 It should invoke this callback function with every given node, in the correct order, as an argument.
 In other words, if we invoked:
 ```
 var arr = []